kadikraman/react-native-v2/lessons/intro-to-react.md

 title: 'Basic React Native components'
 order: 6
 section: 'Basic components'
-description: 'We get started with the basic building blocks of a React Native application'
+description: 'Quick intro to React and the basic building blocks of React Native: View, Text and ScrollView'
 ---

 If you're already familiar with React then you've got a head start, lucky you!
 Before we dive into React Native, let's start by looking at this "hello world" React component: